RottabMahmoud/crealytics/README.md

 ```

-## Project Hirearchy
+## Project Hierarchy

 - public folder, - data.
 - src, - components, - views, - tests.
-- - The App.js is rendering our Home.js Component, which is our main view.
+- The App.js is rendering our Home.js Component, which is our main view.
-- - The Home.js renders both a Header.js containing the web page header, and the ProductList.js, which is our list of Products.
+- The Home.js renders both a Header.js containing the web page header, and the ProductList.js, which is our list of Products.
-- - The ProductList.js renders the Search.js, which is our Search Input Field, and the Images.js Component, which is rendered upon any Item Selection.
+- The ProductList.js renders the Search.js, which is our Search Input Field, and the Images.js Component, which is rendered upon any Item Selection.

 ## License